swagger-api/apidom/apidom/packages/apidom-reference/README.md

 It's important to understand that default external resolution strategies are run in specific order.
 The order is determined by the [options.resolve.strategies](https://github.com/swagger-api/apidom/blob/b3a391481360004d3d4a56c1467cece557442ec8/apidom/packages/apidom-reference/src/options/index.ts#L60) option.
-Every strategy is pulled from `options.resolve.strategies` option and it's `canResolve` method is called to determine whether the strategy can externally resolve the URI.
-If `canResolve` returns `true`, `resolve` method of plugin is called and result from external resolution is returned.
-No subsequent strategies  are processed.
+Every strategy is pulled from `options.resolve.strategies` option and its `canResolve` method is called to determine whether the strategy can externally resolve the URI.
+If `canResolve` returns `true`, `resolve` method of strategy is called and result from external resolution is returned.
+No subsequent strategies  are run.
 If `canResolve` returns `false`, next strategy is pulled and this process is repeated until one of the strategy's `canResolve` method returns `true` or until entire list of strategies is exhausted (throws error).